-The viewpoints are amongst the most sublime in Africa (sublime is an adjective which I cannot under use for this continent.)
-We picnicked on a point with clear views of the snow capped Mount Kenya a hundred kilometres away.
-Game thrives in this fertile mountainous environment.
+The viewpoints are amongst the most sublime in Africa (sublime is an adjective which I cannot underuse for this continent.)
+We picnicked on a point with clear views of the snow-capped Mount Kenya a hundred kilometres away.
+The wildlife thrives in this fertile mountainous environment.
 As well as the big 5, you could be rewarded with a rare sighting of a mountain bongo or my preferred monkey, the black and white colobus.

-The Aberdares is a short distance from Nairobi and I would really recommend the visit.
-It is a perfect contrasting match to the Masai Mara or Tsavo.
+The Aberdares is a short distance from Nairobi, and I would really recommend the visit.
+It is a perfectly contrasting match to the Masai Mara or Tsavo.
 I will certainly spend more time there on my return.

 See Our selection of Kenya Lodges